astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial1.rst

 	another_sats_occ_model =  Leauthaud11Sats()
 	another_sats_prof_model = NFWPhaseSpace()

+	another_sats_occ_model._suppress_repeated_param_warning = True

 	model_instance = HodModelFactory(
 		centrals_occupation = another_cens_occ_model,
 		centrals_profile = another_cens_prof_model,
 		satellites_occupation = another_sats_occ_model,
 		satellites_profile = another_sats_prof_model)

+The only line in the above code that may be unfamiliar is setting ``_suppress_repeated_param_warning`` to True.
+This is not strictly necessary, and is only there to prevent Halotools from raising a warning message which in this case is harmless.
+Briefly, the parameter dictionaries of `Leauthaud11Cens` and `Leauthaud11Sats` share several parameters in common as both models make use of the `Behroozi10SmHm` model.
+In general, Halotools raises a warning if multiple component models have parameters with the exact same name as this can lead to buggy behavior if two parameters with the same name have different meanings.
+In this case, it is harmless so we can simply ``_suppress_repeated_param_warning`` to True and not be bothered with a warning.
+You can read more about this bookkeeping device at the end of the :ref:`param_dict_mechanism` section of the :ref:`composite_model_constructor_bookkeeping_mechanisms` page of the documentation.

 See the :ref:`leauthaud11_composite_model` section of the documentation for more more information about this model.